Pamela Voorhees: Friday the 13th (1980)

 Bill investigates the generator which has been turned off, and Pamela slits his throat before pinning his body with arrows to the shed door.
 With Alice as the last remaining counselor, she finds Bill's body and barricades herself in the main cabin.
-After terrorizing Alice by throwing Brenda's body into one of the windows, she drives her jeep towards the cabin to lure Alice out, thinking Steve has returned.
+After terrorizing Alice by throwing Brenda's body into one of the windows, she drives her jeep towards the cabin to lure Alice out, thinking that Steve has returned.
 Outside, she greets the frightened Alice in a friendly manner and cites herself as a friend of Steve Christy.
 When she enters inside the cabin with Alice, she sees Brenda's body and begins to discuss about Jason's drowning in which she blames the counselors for not paying attention to his incident.
 As she begins to have visions of Jason's drowning, she turns violent and draws her bowie knife to attack Alice, but the surviving counselor strikes her with a fireplace poker.
 When Alice flees into the gun storage, Pamela violently slaps her before Alice stuns her by smacking the butt of a rifle into her face.
 As Pamela searches around the camp saying in Jason's voice "kill her, mommy!", she finds Alice hiding inside the pantry of the mess hall.
 When Pamela breaks parts of the door and tries to attack with a machete, Alice renders her unconscious with a frying pan.
 When she later awakes, she finds Alice at the shore and attacks her once again.
 During the struggle, Alice gains the upper hand.
 Pamela's last look is one of horror as Alice attacks Pamela with her own machete, which decapitates her.